-In 4× Oversampling Mode the requirements for the optional output filters are different from those in 2× Oversampling.
+In 4× Oversampling Mode the requirements for the optional output filters are different than from those in 2× Oversampling.
 (Mode Register 1, Mode Register 6.)
-See Appendix 6.

-Figure 35.
+Figure 35a.
 PLL and 4x Oversampling Block Diagram

-Figure 36.
-Output Filter Requirements in 2× and 4× Oversampling Mode
+Figure 35b.
+Output Filter Requirements in 4x Oversampling Mode